datalayer/kuber/README.md

 # Datalayer Kuber

-> WIP this aims to implement [kuber-go](htts://github.com/datalayer-attic/kuber-go) in Python.
+> WIP this aims to re-implement [kuber-go](htts://github.com/datalayer-attic/kuber-go) in Python.

-⛵️ ⚓️ Kuber is a tool to create, manage and share Kubernetes clusters.
+⛵️ ⚓️ Kuber is a tool to create, manage and share Kubernetes clusters (see [kuber-go](htts://github.com/datalayer-attic/kuber-go) for a deprecated implementation).

 - Create (or enroll) K8S clusters.
 - Backup and and disaster recovery for K8S clusters.